 One of the key components of leadership is having the ability to affect outcomes.
 Whether negotiating a fee structure for a new project, managing client expectations, recruiting employees, or partnering with colleagues, leaders need to build trust, gain support, and systematically influence results.
 But how does the process work?
 And how can influencing be applied strategically in different situations?

-Lee E. Miller, an accomplished trainer in the field of leadership, influencing and negotiating, heads two summer workshops on Strategic Influencing.
-The program takes place at Seton Hall University's South Orange campus.
+Lee E. Miller, an accomplished trainer in the field of leadership, influencing and negotiating, heads three fall workshops on Strategic Influencing,

 Through these highly interactive workshops students will experience the process of influencing.
 They will observe, participate in and analyze different situations and design appropriate strategies to achieve goals and maximize outcomes.
 Participants will practice building consensus within and across teams, and learn how to exercise subtle influence, without resistance